 tDCS (Transcranial Direct Current Stimulation), on the other hand, is meant to stimulate different brain regions to increase its plasticity.
 Please be informed, however, that the use of tDCS devices is NOT regulated by the FDA.
 They are entirely 2 different products, for different purposes.

-I have been using this device for about half a year now.
+I have been using this device for more than a year now.
 I get the sensation of flashing light at the corner of my eyes during the session.
 According to Fisher Wallace, this is a normal reaction.
 The zapping feeling from the sponge is not painful at all, but you can definitely feel the zap.
-The feeling that I can describe after using it for some time is that the fogginess of the brain is reduced -- that similar feeling that you get from meditation.
+The feeling that I can describe after using it for some time is that the fogginess of the brain is reduced—that similar feeling that you get from meditation.
 It seems that the by-product of this eases anxiety or depression.

 I am still using it twice daily, and have no plan to stop using it.